Conilzze0/CodeMetropolis/DEVELOPMENT_PROCESS.md

 ### Pull Request
 The developer must create a pull request in order to merge back the new code into the target branch.
-1. Create a pull request on the [CodeMetropolis GitHub page](https://github.com/Conilzze0/CodeMetropolis)
+1. Create a pull request on the [CodeMetropolis GitHub page](https://github.com/Conilzze0/CodeMetropolis).
-2. Set the branches accordingly, select the branch where you want to merge from, and the target branch you want to merge into
+2. Set the branches accordingly, select the branch where you want to merge from, and the target branch you want to merge into.
 3. Fill in the description with the following:
-   * Detailed information about the problem or the added new function
+   * Detailed information about the problem or the added new function.
-   * List of dependencies if there are any
+   * List of dependencies if there are any.
-   * The possible effects on another function which is caused by this code change
+   * The possible effects on another function which is caused by this code change.
-   * List of reviewers
+   * List of reviewers.
-   * Link of the updated feature documentation
+   * Link of the updated feature documentation.
-   * Evidence of manual tests run
+   * Evidence of manual tests run.
-4. Set up at least `1` reviewer who can review the code change
+4. Set up at least `1` reviewer who can review the code change.
-5. Submit the pull request
+5. Submit the pull request.
-6. The reviewer has to review the code, can add comments, make suggestions
+6. The reviewer has to review the code, can add comments, make suggestions.
 7. The pull request can be merged if:
-   * All comments are addressed and resolved
+   * All comments are addressed and resolved.
-   * The reviewers approved the pull request
+   * The reviewers approved the pull request.
-   * All checks have passed
+   * All checks have passed.
-   * Feature documentation is created/updated on the [CodeMetropolis homepage](https://codemetropolis.github.io/CodeMetropolis/)
+   * Feature documentation is created/updated on the [CodeMetropolis homepage](https://codemetropolis.github.io/CodeMetropolis/).
-   * Evidence that all manual tests have been successfully executed is attached
+   * Evidence that all manual tests have been successfully executed is attached.
-8. Use squash and merge
+8. Use squash and merge.

 ### Branch Types
 * `master`